Asana vs Monday: Which Project Management Tool Do You Need?

 - United Kingdom

-It is designed for every department of the business with project management tools available for customer-facing teams (CRM), marketing and creative teams, teams managing projects and portfolios, and product or development teams.
+It is designed for every department of the business with other project management tools available for customer-facing teams (CRM), marketing and creative teams, teams managing projects and portfolios, and product or development teams.

 You don't have to be a coding genius to implement this software into your business structure.
 Many users love it because it integrates with approximately 50 different softwares including Zoom, LinkedIn, Adobe, and more.